Russia protests to UEFA over Ukraine shirt with Crimea map

 The shirt was released on Monday against Cyprus (4-0) in a preparation match for the European Championship, in which Ukraine will face the Netherlands, Austria and North Macedonia in Group C.

-Some Russian politicians have expressed their desire for Russia to face Ukraine in the Euro.
+Some Russian politicians have expressed their wish that Russia will face Ukraine in the European Championship.
 The Ukrainians failed to qualify for the World Cup hosted by Russia in 2018, preventing possible incidents.